 You must be wondering; What is the need for centralization of authority in an organization?
 Why can’t all the organizations be decentralized?

-Yes, centralization and decentralization are equally important in a business.
-The reasons for which some organizations essentially centralizes its structure are as follows:
+Yes, centralization and decentralization are equally crucial for a business.
+The reasons for which some o organizations mainly centralizes its structure are as follows:

 Disadvantages of Centralization